Our fellowship program for K-12 teachers

 If you answered “Yes!” to any of the above questions, then join the Norman B. Leventhal Map & Education Center (LMEC) this summer as a teacher fellow.
 As a summer fellow you will:

 Any K-12 teacher or library media specialist who has an interest in teaching about Boston using maps and wants to create curricula in any content discipline area.
-Special consideration given to educators exploring issues of social justice in some way.
-Boston Public School teachers are especially encouraged to apply, as are teams of two or more teachers from one school
+Special consideration will be given to educators exploring issues of social justice in some way, especially as it relates to Boston’s Black communities.
+Boston Public School teachers are especially encouraged to apply, as are teams of two or more teachers from one school.

 To apply, please send:

 Don’t take our word for it!
 Our 2022 Fellows share what they liked about their time at the Map Center :